gavinvaske/the_recipe_book/README.md

 ### What and Where are the Tests
 This repo contains many tests which all live in the folder named `test` (pretty logical eh?).
 The tests in this folder mimick much of the `application` folder structure.
 To manually run all of the tests locally, execute the command `npm run test`.
 That command will then execute every test in the `test` folder, and give a human-readable-ish explaination of which tests failed or passed.
 If any tests fail, you will need to investigate which of your code changes caused the test to fail.

+### Database Standards
+Below is a list of rules that must be followed regarding the storage of common data attributes in any database table this application uses:

+  1. **Date/Time Attributes:** Any Date/Time attribute MUST be stored in UTC
+  2. **Duration Attributes:** (i.e. 1.5 hours, 16 minutes, 32 seconds, etc) SHOULD be stored in seconds.
+This means that if you need to store 1.5 hours, you must convert it into seconds before storing it in the database. (**Note:** if you need a higher precision than seconds, figure that out on a case-by-case basis)
+    * Note: If this were a true enterprise system with more requirements, I would change this requirement to be milliseconds, microseconds, ect.
+But in this application, that is overkill, and up to 1 second of precision is all that is required
+  3. **Currency Attributes:** Must be stored in cents.
+This application only deals with USD, and any dollar amount must be converted into pennies before it is stored in the database.
+The number of pennies MUST be an integer, no floating point pennies are allowed in the database.